swarupjana6/problem-solving/src/main/java/com/practice/problems/adityaverma/dynamicprog/DYNAMIC_PROGRAMMING.md

 * DP's parent is Recursion
 * Dynamic Programming is also known as Enhanced Recursion

+## How to Identify Dynamic Programming Question? ##

+> If recursion calls two function then DP can be applied

+> Optimal things will be asked

+## How to approach problem? ##

+> Write recursive code first

+> Then Memoize it

 ## Question List ##

 | Questions                   | Variations |